-The acquisition cost of Rs.4,730.21 million was funded through coupon bearing debt obtained by Embassy REIT.
+The acquisition cost of Rs.4,730.21 million was funded through coupon bearing debt obtained by Embassy Office Parks Group.
 The consideration for the aforesaid acquisition, is paid in the form of assumption and repayment of identified liabilities of ESPL and issuance of unlisted, unsecured, redeemable non-convertible debentures of MPPL and EOPPL to ESPL.
 The acquisition was completed on 28 October 2020.
-Details of assets aquired and liabilities assumed have been provided below:
+Details of assets acquired and liabilities assumed have been provided below:

-Particulars CAM services CAM services operations
+Particulars CAM services operations Total

 MPPL EOPPL

 Assets acquired

-Intangible assets acquired [Customer contracts] 3,808.59 925.72 4,734.31
+Intangible assets acquired [CAM service rights] 3,808.59 925.72 4,734.31

 Fair value of other assets acquired 94.07 6.35 100.42

 Total 4,834.73

 Liabilities assumed

 Other current liabilities 94.02 10.50 104.52

 Total 104.52

 Fair value of net assets acquired 4,730.21

 Less: Consideration 3,808.64 921.57 4,730.21

 Goodwill/ Capital reserve on acquisition -

-The Group has obtained two independent valuation reports as required by the REIT regulations for the above acquisition and the average of the two valuations amounts to Rs.
+Embassy office parks group has obtained two independent valuation reports as required by the REIT regulations for the above acquisition and the average of the two valuations amounts to Rs.
 5,179 million.
 Acquisition consideration is at 8.5% discount to average of two independent valuation reports.
 No fees or commission is payable to any associate of the related party in relation to the transaction.
+All the material conditions and obligations for the transaction have been complied.

-51 Business Combination
+51 Rusiness Combination

-During the nine months ended 31 December 2020, The Trust acquired Embassy Tech Village by acquiring all of the equity interest in VTPL, EOVPL and SIPL (ETV Assets) held by the Embassy Sponsor, BREP entities and certain other third party shareholders.
+During the year ended 31 March 2021, the Trust acquired Embassy Tech Village by acquiring all of the equity interest in VTPL, EOVPL and SIPL (ETV Assets) held by the Embassy Sponsor, BREP entities and certain other third party shareholders.
 The acquisition of equity interest in EOVPL (which in turn holds 60% equity interest in VTPL) and SIPL has been completed with issue proceeds received of Rs.36,852.02 million, by issue of 111,335,400 Units at a price of Rs.331.00 per Unit through the Institutional Placement.
 The acquisition of balance 40% equity interest in VTPL is completed through Preferential issue of 64,893,000 Units at a price of Rs.356.70 per unit to the third party shareholders aggregating to Rs.
 23,147.33 million.